triadic-cosmos/triadic-cosmos/README.md

 It transforms Dual Time from a theoretical insight into a **cross‑scale empirical reality**, completing the physics‑to‑biology‑to‑AI arc of the ecosystem.

+### ⚡ Dual Time and Special Relativity

+Special Relativity remains fully correct — it describes **electromagnetic time (t_EM)**, the universal time carried by photons.
+Dual Time adds the missing second layer: **material time (t_material)**, the closure‑dependent, entropy‑driven time experienced by matter.

+SR explains why light‑based clocks dilate.
+Dual Time explains why biological processes, decay rates, and mechanical clocks do not dilate in the same way.

+SR is the geometry of t_EM.
+Dual Time is the architecture of reality.

 ### 🕒 Fun Fact: Why Clocks Fool Us

 All clocks — mechanical, atomic, biological, radiometric — measure **material time**, not universal time.